Jagdgeschwader 26: Western Front and Defence of the Reich

 JG 26 pilots were utilised as close air support units.
 The wing was known to have flown attacks with rockets in the Saint-Lô area against American tank and motor convoys as well as Avranches on 1 August.
 On 28 July the German army recognised the American point of effort near Saint-Lo.
 III.
 Gruppe was ordered to Creil to support III./JG 2 in rocket attacks on 28 July.
 The mission to Avranches was successful in that it incurred no casualties.
 II.
 Jagdkorps had been ordered to keep attacking that sector.
 Main targets were tanks and motor traffic.
 I. and III.
 Gruppen supported Operation Lüttich on 7 August, but the mission failed due to insufficient forces.
 II.
 Gruppe was one of four rebuilt gruppen returned to France on 8 August and arrived at Guyancourt four days later.
 Over the course of 8 and 9 August JG 26 lost three pilots killed and two wounded in combat with US fighters from the 359th Fighter Group and 373d Fighter Group.
-The situation in Normandy was critical for the Wehrmacht the Waffen SS.
+The situation in Normandy was critical for the Wehrmacht the Waffen-SS.
 I. Gruppe and III./JG 54 rested for two days to recover, but III.
 Gruppe flew over the Falaise Pocket and incurred casualties.
 On 13 August, all units engaged in rocket-missions were ordered to cease operations.
 Their aircraft had to fly at more than 30 minutes on emergency power boost and required replacement.
 The order did not rescind the close support operations.
 From 15 August JG 26 still flew strafing missions against US armoured formations between Alençon and Le Mans.
 II Gruppe fought its first major battle since its return on this date.
 Emil Lang led 34 Fw 190s on a familiarisation flight for new pilots in the Paris area.
 Three P-47s and two Fw 190s were destroyed.
 Ground attack operations continued to late August.
-As the Falaise pocket closed, trapping large German forces, JG 26 lost nine pilots killed and two wounded in a single action with the US 315th Fighter Squadron.
-The German pilots were given credit for five destroyed against various US fighter units including two from the 315th.
+As the Falaise pocket closed, trapping large German forces, JG 26 lost nine pilots killed and two wounded in a single action with No. 315 Polish Fighter Squadron.
+The German pilots were given credit for five destroyed against various fighter units including two from the 315th.
+In fact only one pilot, commander of 315th Eugeniusz Horbaczewski was shot down.
 On 28 August the German fighter forces moved eastward toward Germany.
 Only JG 26s three gruppen and II./JG 53 remained operational.
 Göring rescinded his earlier orders that leaders and commanders fly only with large formations because he feared that they were taking advantage of it.
 Staffelkapitans were to fly one mission per day every time his unit flew 3 or 4 sorties a day.
 Each group commander had to fly one mission per two days, and each wing commander one per three days.